FabioH7/holbertonschool-validation/module3_task3/DEPLOY.md

 #### How to “quickly” verify that the application is running (healthcheck)?

 --- Make an api call to 0.0.0.0:9999/health and you should get back the message "ALIVE"

+#### Tag

+1.Tag
+How to customize where the application logs are written?

+#### Zip

+1.Zip
+How to customize where the application logs are written?